 During his isolation, Sammons participated in the publication of both editions, working from his home office.
+Thanks to advancements in technology, ISPs are able to provide a faster internet speed for working from home which proved to be a boon for Sammons and allowed him to continue work without any hindrances.
 In conjunction with his editorial staff, he did page layouts on Sundays from home.
 His computer was then returned to the AARN office where the paper was finalized on Monday before being sent to the printer.
 Since the Coronavirus arrived and shutdowns were enacted, AARN has continued to publish weekly despite no on-track action to cover.
 Office hours were adjusted and safe distancing measures were put in place when the AARN staff was in the office.
 Whenever possible, work was done from home by staff members.

 Through these efforts, it appears no other AARN office staff members have contracted the virus.
 The 14 day quarantine period for Len and Maude is approaching by the middle of this week, and at that point all staff members will also be in the clear.

 At this point, no employees have shown any symptoms similar to what Len has dealt with for the past thirteen days.

 The question remains…how did Sammons become exposed to the virus?
 His daily routine was simple and basic: A trip to the Post Office, the drive-up line at the bank, work and home, with an occasional trip to the grocery store, before returning home to spend time with his Mom.
 His mother’s recent birthday was celebrated by a family drive-by in front of her home.